mxisto/yt-dlp-simpleCLI/README.md

 Command-line utility to interact with yt-dlp

-This is a rewrite of another program that I've made called [yt-dlp simpleGUI](https://github.com/MxEmexis/yt-dlp-simpleGUI).

 The goal is to do a even simpler approach to interact with the yt-dlp binary via terminal.

 ## To be used with the standalone yt-dlp binary
-This program is set to work with the standalone `yt-dlp` binary that is available [here](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp).
-Since it is not recommended to use the binaries from your distro repo or pip, I generally put this file in my script folder that is set as PATH `.bash.rc`, you can do something similar in Windows using [Cmder](https://cmder.app).
+This program is originally set to work with the standalone `yt-dlp` binary that is available [here](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp).
+Since it is not recommended to use the binaries from your distro repo or pip as they generally are outdated (at least on Debian-based distros anyway), I generally put this file in `/usr/local/bin/`, you can do something similar in Windows using [Cmder](https://cmder.app).

 ## Libraries used